 No, The Africanized Honey Bees Were Not Killers

 The reality was that Africanized honey bees did, and still do, exist.
 But, individually, the bees are no more dangerous than regular honey bees.
 The only difference is that, when a threat is detected, only about ten percent of the regular honey bees attack.
 With Africanized honey bees, the whole hive swarms to attack.
 Fortunately, though, the Africanized honey bees have a pretty high threat trigger so they don’t routinely form massive swarms and go on killing sprees.

 The U.S. Invasion Slowed in the South

 Many of the news articles of the time included a map showing how the hybrid killer bees would sweep through Mexico and invade the United States.
-The true is, the bees did enter the U.S. So why don’t we hear new reports of towns being threatened by the killer bees?
-Because, first, they aren’t nearly as aggressive as the media made them out to be, and second, because they began breeding with the indigenous honey bees of the South…and these bees are much calmer and peace-loving insects.
+The truth is, the bees did enter the U.S. So why don’t we hear new reports of towns being threatened by the killer bees?
+Because, first, they aren’t nearly as aggressive as the media made them out to be, and second, because they began breeding with the indigenous honey bees of the South … and these bees are much calmer and peace-loving insects.
 The interbreeding apparently subdued the angry trait in the Africanized bees, resulting in another hybrid bee, but one that is much more chill.